sigstore/cosign/specs/COSIGN_PREDICATE_SPEC.md

 The format for this is defined as follows:

 `data`: Raw data to place in the attestation.
 This is a base64-encoded string of bytes.
-`timestamp`: The timestamp the attestion was generated at in the RFC3339 format in the UTC timezone.
+`timestamp`: The timestamp the attestation was generated at in the RFC3339 format in the UTC timezone.

 Here is an example attestation containing a data file containing `foo`: